 But wait, what does it mean?
 Business Plans are useless?

-I don’t think Business Plans are useless.
+No, Business Plans are not useless.
 Plans are good when things are right.
 The problem is, we don’t know what’s right till it is proved as the RIGHT thing!

 It’s okay to create business plans.
 It’s okay to talk from the perspective of business plans with potential investors and other stakeholders.

-In startup, Business Model Discovery is much bigger problem than mere executing a business plan.
+In a startup, Business Model Discovery is a much bigger problem than mere executing a business plan.

 Keep your mind steady and your actions…AGILE!